Provider Lookup Video Tutorial

-Cleveland Clinic is invested in your health and well-being, and we look forward to continuing to offer comprehensive healthcare benefits and a competitive My Pay + Benefits package.
+Cleveland Clinic is invested in your health and well-being, and we look forward to continuing to offer you comprehensive healthcare benefits and a competitive My Pay + Benefits package.

-Yes, if you want healthcare benefits through Cleveland Clinic in 2023.
+Yes, if you want healthcare benefits through Cleveland Clinic in 2024.

 During open enrollment, you will have the choice between two health plans in Workday:

 The EHP Plus offering gives members access to the providers available in the EHP plan (above), PLUS Aetna's Open Access Select network, which includes providers nationwide.
-Akron Children’s Hospital is included in the EHP Plus Network.
+Akron Children’s Hospital is included in the EHP Plus network.